TrevorPilley/phone-number-parser/README.md

 ParseOptions.Default.AllowOecdCountries();          // 31 of 38 members

 // Add all countries supported by the library using the same numbering plan:
-ParseOptions.Default.AllowNorthAmericanNumberingPlanCountries(); // 24 of 25 countries (Dominican Republic not supported yet)
+ParseOptions.Default.AllowNorthAmericanNumberingPlanCountries(); // all 25 countries
 ParseOptions.Default.AllowUnitedKingdomNumberingPlanCountries(); // Countries.Add(CountryInfo.UnitedKingdom) doesn't include Guernsey, Isle of Man and Jersey which also use the same numbering plan.
 ```